-How much a YouTuber can make for each video on their channel varies according to factors such as how many video views they’ve accumulated, the number of Google ads displayed around their videos, and so on.
+How much a YouTuber can make from each video on their channel varies according to how many video views they’ve accumulated, the number of Google ads displayed in their videos, and so on.

 Using the estimated pay rate of $3 per 1000 views, a video with 1 million views will make at least $3000.

-But, as with everything else on this platform, your actual earnings will be determined by things such as the quality of ads shown on your videos, the click-through rate, and much more.
+But, as with everything else on this platform, making money on Youtube will be determined by the quality of ads shown on your videos, the click-through rate, and much more.
 Other variables like affiliate earnings and sponsorships will also be at play.